Segal's axioms and bootstrap for Liouville Theory: Introduction

-where $\pl \Sigma_1=\mc{C}\cup (\cup_{j=1}^{j_1}\mc{C}_j)$, $\pl \Sigma_2=\mc{C}\cup (\cup_{j=j_1+1}^{n}\mc{C}'_j)$ and $\mc{F}(\mc{C})$ denotes the set of fields on $\mc{C}$.
-Viewing $\mc{A}_{\Sigma_j,g}$ as integral kernels of operators acting on $L^2(\mc{F})$ (sor some measure on $\mc{F}$), the right hand side is nothing but the integral kernel of the composition of the associated operators.
-For a lucid introduction to mathematicians of this point of view to CFT, we refer to \cite{Gaw}.
-In that spirit and from a probabilistic point of view, Segal's axioms are a natural generalization of the notion of semigroup for stochastic Markov processes indexed by the real line, in which case a Hilbert-Schmidt operator is attached to any line segment and the Hilbert space is the state space of the Markov process.
+where $\pl \Sigma_1=\mc{C}\cup (\cup_{j=1}^{j_1}\mc{C}_j)$, $\pl \Sigma_2=\mc{C}\cup (\cup_{j=j_1+1}^{b}\mc{C}'_j)$ and $\mc{F}(\mc{C})$ denotes the set of fields on $\mc{C}$.
+Viewing $\mc{A}_{\Sigma_j,g}$ as integral kernels of operators acting on tensor products of $L^2(\mc{F}(\mathbb{T}))$ (for some measure on $\mc{F}(\mathbb{T})$), the right-hand side is nothing but the integral kernel of the composition of the associated operators.
+For a lucid introduction to mathematicians of this point of view to CFT, we refer to \cite{Gawedzki96_CFT}.
+In that spirit and from a probabilistic point of view, Segal's axioms are a natural and beautiful generalisation of the notion of semigroup for stochastic Markov processes indexed by the real line, in which case a Hilbert-Schmidt operator $P_{s,t}$ (the transition operator) is attached to any line segment $[s,t]$ and the Hilbert space is the state space of the Markov process.
+In a nutshell, Segal's axioms can be seen as a Markov field indexed by Riemann surfaces.

-Before we move to the particular case of Liouville CFT, let us quickly recall the basic objects of the conformal bootstrap axiomatics of \cite{BPZ} in the probabilistic setup.
-One postulates the existence of random fields $V_{\Delta}$ indexed by $\Delta\in \R$ and defined on $\Sigma$ so that the {\it correlation functions} $\langle \prod_{j=1}^m V_{\Delta_{j}}(x_j)\rangle_{\Sigma,g}$ exist for non-coinciding points $x_j\in\Sigma$.
+Before we move to the particular case of Liouville CFT, let us quickly recall the basic objects of the conformal bootstrap axiomatics of \cite{BPZ84} in the probabilistic setup.
+One postulates the existence of random fields $V_{\Delta}$ indexed by $\Delta\in \R$ and defined on $\Sigma$ so that the {\it correlation functions} $\langle \prod_{j=1}^m V_{\Delta_{j}}(x_j)\rangle_{\Sigma,g}$ exist for arbitrary choices of labels $\Delta_j$ and non-coinciding points $x_j\in\Sigma$.
 The fields $V_{\Delta}$ are called primary conformal fields and are assumed to satisfy the relations